DIY Pancake Mix Recipe for Camping (Vegan option)

 When we pitched our tent in the only dry-ish spot of this boggy glen with our girls, it was getting dark, chilly and drizzly.
 All good.
 Spring Scottish weather–check.
 The next morning after a night of battering rain and howling wind (Scottish weather, check again), our family was seriously looking forward to a hot nutritious breakfast.
 We had pumped water from the river the night before and set to preparing the pancake batter while water was boiling for tea.

-To create this pancake mix, we used regular pastry flour but we wanted some crunch, so we added coarse cornmeal too (I always use Bob’s Red Mill Cornmeal Coarse as it’s the perfect grind and I use it in many other recipes).
-With almond flour for natural goodness, we designed a recipe that’s much healthier than regular pancake mixes and on the sweet side without sugar or sweeteners.
-The best part, though, came when we cooked our pancakes in fruity olive oil, instead of regular oil or butter.
+To create this pancake mix, I used regular pastry flour but we wanted some crunch, so we added coarse cornmeal too (I always use Bob’s Red Mill Cornmeal Coarse as it’s the perfect grind and I use it in many other recipes).
+With almond flour for natural goodness, I designed a recipe that’s much healthier than regular pancake mixes and on the sweet side without sugar or sweeteners.
+The best part, though, came when I cooked the pancakes in fruity olive oil, instead of regular oil or butter.
 We love olive oil for its health benefits as well as its taste and in this recipe, we tasted only its sweetness and none of the bitterness.
 Right out of the pan, the pancakes are deliciously crispy outside and melting inside.

 My daughter and I had packed the pancake mix in a ziploc bag with instructions in permanent marker concerning how much water to add for each morning.
 All I had to do was use our graduated cups to measure the water, mix everything with a spork in our pot, heat olive oil in our pan and cook in small batches.